UA program supporting school gardens now covers 19 campuses in Tucson

 “Sometimes in schools it’s always this task, a paper and pencil task at hand, then that’s over, where out here the learning is always happening in a multitude of ways,” Pederson said.
 “Failure is real out in the garden ... and then we can do it different, and that’s a beautiful thing.”

-Classes do garden tasks like weeding and planting, but they also do experiments that align with Arizona’s teaching standards.
+Classes work garden tasks like weeding and planting, but they also conduct experiments that align with Arizona’s teaching standards.
 This year, fourth-graders worked on Arizona history by using creosote oil to make lotions, and on weather by making observations in the garden.

 “We installed a weather station, an official one, on top of a portable, and students made their own barometers and little weather stations,” Pederson said.
 “Now we’re working on information panels on how to communicate what we’ve learned.”